 This is a very special salad with almond butter dressing.
 Jam packed with nutritional goodness and just the sort of thing I enjoy for lunch.

 “Enlightenment by Carrot Cake” (below) is a very special carrot cake recipe using spelt flour.
 It is also free from refined sugar and made without eggs or dairy.
 It has been tried and tested over many years on the retreats and courses that I have catered for, and is an all time favourite.
 It is deliciousness at it’s absolute finest!
-The recipe is available in my book Trinity’s Conscious Kitchen (available as a full colour printed book or ebook).
+The recipe is available in my original book Trinity’s Conscious Kitchen (available now as an ebook).